po5/harukaze-oss/README.md

 # Harukaze

 Harukaze is a CMS (and optionally, booru) written in JavaScript, utilizing Koa, Knex, and other libraries for maximum awesome!!!
-Comissioned by Gutsybird!!

 ## Requirements
  - Node.js